Sports Illustrated Studios Will Bring Magazine to TV, Film

 Sports Illustrated is branching out into movies and television.

-Authentic Media Brands and 101 Studios announced on Tuesday that they will launch Sports Illustrated Studios as part of a joint venture between the two companies.
+Authentic Brands Group and 101 Studios announced on Tuesday that they will launch Sports Illustrated Studios as part of a joint venture between the two companies.

 The studio's first project will be a docu-series entitled “Covers.”
 It will explore the stories behind the magazine’s most memorable covers and what went into creating them.
-Five additional projects are expected to be announced over the next four weeks.
+The project's release date as well as five additional projects are expected to be announced over the next four weeks.

-Authentic Media Brands Chairman Jamie Salter said creating a film and television studio represents another key development toward building Sports Illustrated’s brand for the future.
+Authentic Brands Group Chairman and CEO Jamie Salter said creating a film and television studio represents another key development toward building Sports Illustrated’s brand for the future.
 Salter also said discussions with 101 Studios CEO David Glasser about joining forces were in the works before ABG completed its acquisition last year.

 Glasser said representatives from 101 Studios have been meeting with SI writers to get ideas for documentaries and shows they would like to see produced.
 He added that the magazine’s more than 60-year history of sports coverage lends itself to creating different types of content being produced.

-Note: This story has been updated to correct the name of Authentic Brands Group.